‘Green Book’ takes top honor at the Producers Guild Awards

 BEVERLY HILLS, Calif.
-(AP) — The race-themed road trip drama “Green Book” has driven off with the top honor at the Producers Guild Awards, besting awards favorites like “Roma,” ”A Star Is Born” and “Black Panther” at the guild’s untelevised ceremony Saturday night.
+(AP) — The Oscars race may have gotten a little clearer Saturday night as the race-themed road trip drama “Green Book” drove off with the top honor at the Producers Guild Awards, winning out over presumed front-runners like “Roma,” ”A Star Is Born” and “Black Panther.”

-Ten films were up for the Darryl F. Zanuck Award, including “BlacKkKlansman,” ”Bohemian Rhapsody,” ”Crazy Rich Asians,” ”The Favourite,” ”A Quiet Place” and “Vice”
+“When you make ‘Dumb and Dumber’ you never expect to get an award,” said “Green Book” producer and director Peter Farrelly as he accepted the Darryl F. Zanuck Award at the untelevised ceremony in Beverly Hills.
+He laughed that not only is this his first PGA awards, but that it’s the first time he has even heard of them.

 Most Read Entertainment Stories